maxgillett/s3_multipart/README.md

   #              upload object passed into the on_complete callback
   #
   on_begin do |upload, session|
-    # Code to be evaluated when upload completes
+    # Code to be evaluated when upload begins
   end

   # See above comment.
 Called when the upload has successfully completed